belaventer/arts-by-bela/TESTING.md

     - From the commission details page, I can upload the images and submit them to the client.

 ## Python Testing
 Custom test cases were written for each application.
 A total of 65 test were completed.
-Coverage of 100% was achieved for each application.
+Coverage of 100% was achieved for each application, except Payments.
+The Webhook Handling and Stripe integration was tested manually.

 ### Commissions
 ```